hsbarber/tcwomenexhibit/readme.md

 > A forked and edited version of https://github.com/codrops/ExpandingGridItemAnimation/

-> Created for Travis County Archives, 2019
+> Created for the Travis County Archives, 2019